MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/how-to-print-swiss-vat-statements-older-version-.md

 > [!NOTE]
 >  This topic is retained for backward compatibility with the **Swiss VAT Statement** report.
 For information about using the newer Swiss VAT Statement, see Swiss VAT Statement.

  The **Swiss VAT Statement** is the standard calculation report for realizing VAT.
 You can print this report, and use it for quarterly tax reporting.
-The **Swiss VAT Statement** includes:
+The **Swiss VAT Statement** ../../includes:

 -   A VAT entry.